Beautiful Creatures (novel): Reception

 On January 3, 2013, a new edition of the novel was published that featured images from the movie on the cover.

 Accolades

 The series was named one of MTV News's "series to watch" in 2010.

 Adaptations

 Film

-Alcon Entertainment, with 3 Arts Entertainment and Belle Pictures, produced a 2013 movie version for Warner Bros. thatwas adapted and directed by Richard LaGravenese, starring Alden Ehrenreich and Alice Englert as Ethan Wate and Lena Duchannes and Jeremy Irons, Viola Davis, Emma Thompson, and Emmy Rossum in supporting roles.
+Alcon Entertainment, with 3 Arts Entertainment and Belle Pictures, produced a 2013 movie version for Warner Bros that was adapted and directed by Richard LaGravenese, starring Alden Ehrenreich and Alice Englert as Ethan Wate and Lena Duchannes and Jeremy Irons, Viola Davis, Emma Thompson, and Emmy Rossum in supporting roles.
 The film was released on February 14, 2013.
 The film received mixed reviews and was a box office bomb.

 Beautiful Creatures: The Official Illustrated Movie Companion by Mark Cotta Vaz, was published in the UK by Penguin Books on 2 January 2013, as a Puffin Paperback.

 Comic book

 Yen Press announced in 2012 it was adapting Beautiful Creatures into manga format with the artist Cassandra Jean.